Consensys/doc.goquorum/docs/Reference/Consensus/IBFT-RPC-API.md

 ### istanbul.status

 Returns the signing status of blocks for a given block range.
-If start block number and end block number are not provided then it returns the status of last 64 blocks by default.
+If the start block and end block numbers are not provided, it returns the status of the last 64 blocks by default.

 ```js
 istanbul.status(startBlockNumber,endBlockNumber)